Sun Protection and Sunscreens (cont.)

 No, some don't.
 Tanning products such as self-tanners that don't contain sunscreen are required by the FDA to carry a warning label alerting consumers to the dangers of unprotected sunbathing.

-What kind of sunglasses should be worn?
+What kind of sunglasses offer protection against UV rays?

 Is sunscreen protection necessary in the winter?